kevinpei123/6841/Web Application Security/web‑sqli‑filtered/README.md

 0. Run the server
-Use python3 app.py in web-xss-csp
+- Use python3 app.py in web-sqli-filtered
-Make sure that all dependencies are present head to the home page
+- Make sure that all dependencies are present
+- head to the home page https://127.0.0.1:5000